viscous/gravitational/inertial/inertio-gravitational

 the wax capping was saved to return to the bees

-The honey in the uncapped frames was extracted using a motor driven extractor that spins the frames at high speed and so forces the honey out centrifugally.
+The honey in the uncapped frames was extracted using a motor driven extractor that spins the frames at high speed, forcing the honey out centrifugally.
 The extracted raw honey, along with various other bits of detritus (wax, dust, pollen, bits of plant), accumulates in the bottom of the extractor.
 We transferred the raw honey to a storage bucket from which it was poured into and through a muslin filter, to prepare it for jarring up.

 While there are possibly various ways of speeding this process up I don't know about them.
 Part of the appeal of the process to me is the pace of it determined by the qualities of the materials - the found temporal nature of it.